RoundEm/Clash_for_the_Cup/README.md

 This repo is for the front-end.
 [Click here](https://github.com/RoundEm/Clash_for_the_Cup_back-end) to go to the back-end repo.

 ## TODO: Insert link to live app on Netlify

+## Summary of App
+This app allows you to create points-based golfing leagues for you and your friends and social groups.
+You can establish points for custom criteria and accomplishments achieved during each round played.
+The goal is to earn the most points during a season (for fellow golfers, think Fed-Ex Cup points on the PGA Tour) and have more incentive to continuously improve your game.

 ## API Routes
 - POST league: /league
 - GET all leagues: /leagues